GA4 Recommended Events: A Complete Guide

 Recommended Events Categories

-Recommended Events are organized by industry and use case:
+Recommended Events are organized by industry and use case.
+Google has four categories:

 • For all properties : Available across all industries.